Chirakkal, Kannur

 Chirakkal is a census town in Kannur district in the state of Kerala, India.
-It is a suburb of Kannur city of about 7 km away.
+It is a suburb of Kannur city, about 7 km away.

 History

 The Kovilakam ("Palace" in the Malayalam language) of Kolathiris, the erstwhile ruling dynasty is situated in Chirakkal.
 The Kolathiri of Chirakkal was also known as Chirakkal Raja meaning the King of Chirakkal.
 The southern branch of the same family ruled over Venad and is today known as the Travancore Royal Family.

 Kolathiris are the successors of Mooshiks Kings who ruled northern Kerala in the first century AD.
 The detailed history of this dynasty and hidden history of this region is mentioned in the "Mooshika Vamsham" a Sanskrit poetic text, written by Athulan in the tenth century AD.
 Mooshika Vamsham is believed to be one of the earliest Sanskrit books written based on the history of northern Kerala.

 Kolathiris were political and commercial rivals of the Samoothiris (Zamorins) of Kozhikode.